FREQUENTLY ASKED QUESTIONS

 Who is this service for?

-The services and materials provided at ABRPhysicsHelp.com are designed for physicists preparing for their ABR Part 1 Written Exam, ABR Therapeutic Physics Part 2 Written Exam or Part 3 Oral Exam as part of the initial certification process to become Diplomats of the American Board of Radiology (DABR).
+The services and materials provided at ABRPhysicsHelp.com are designed for physicists preparing for their ABR Part 1 Written Exam, ABR Therapeutic Physics Part 2 Written Exam, or Part 3 Oral Exam as part of the initial certification process to become Diplomats of the American Board of Radiology (DABR).

 What is your statement of purpose?

-This site exists to provide examinees for the American Board of Radiology's Part 1, 2 and 3 Therapeutic Medical Physics Oral Exams with a cost effective and quality study solution that is specifically catered to the depth, scope, and organization of these exams.
-The information contained within is not designed to provide the user with any specific recollections of former exam questions but, rather, to present the user with a bank of information that has been intensively sculpted to maximize efficacy of study with particular emphasis on retention and mental organization for the clinical therapeutic physicist.
+This site exists to provide examinees for the American Board of Radiology's Part 1, 2, and 3 Therapeutic Medical Physics Oral Exams with a cost-effective and quality study solution that is specifically catered to the depth, scope, and organization of these exams.
+The information contained within is not designed to provide the user with any specific recollections of former exam questions but, rather, to present the user with a bank of information that has been intensively sculpted to maximize the efficacy of study with particular emphasis on retention and mental organization for the clinical therapeutic physicist.
 We feel that the ABR provides an excellent means of allowing the Physics community to self-police the quality of our practitioners.
 However, there is little to no clarity with regards to letting the examinee know what is expected of them to be prepared for their medical physics board exams.
 Our goal is to bridge the gap between the ABR and the exam without compromising the ethical quality of certification value.

 Are the materials here useful for pursuing MOC credits?

 We have no doubt that the materials found herein are clinically useful and would be of interest to the practicing, certified Medical Physicist.
 However, if you are trying to obtain MOC credits, we would direct you to sites such as the AAPM's Online Learning Center which has a plethora of wonderful resources and opportunities for obtaining credits for the purpose of meeting your Maintenance of Certification requirements.
-The quizzes associated with these MOC credit-potential presentations are often written from a different perspective than the preparation materials found here in that MOC quizzes are often testing if you've paid attention and retained the appropriate information from specific presentations or papers whereas our materials are written from the perspective of mastering an exam.
-There is some overlap here, and we do have TG Report summaries that could be useful in digesting those reports, but the summaries that we have included here are carefully chosen to complement success with the ABR therapy physics part 1, 2 or oral exam and don't reflect the full availability of TG reports from the AAPM (which is extensive and may often be too detailed for the oral exam).
+The quizzes associated with these MOC credit-potential presentations are often written from a different perspective than the preparation materials found herein that MOC quizzes are often testing if you've paid attention and retained the appropriate information from specific presentations or papers whereas our materials are written from the perspective of mastering an exam.
+There is some overlap here, and we do have TG Report summaries that could be useful in digesting those reports, but the summaries that we have included here are carefully chosen to complement success with the ABR therapy physics part 1, 2, or oral exam and don't reflect the full availability of TG reports from the AAPM (which is extensive and may often be too detailed for the oral exam).

 If you are attempting to learn how best to navigate the waters of MOC, we have prepared a brief summary of how to initiate this process after passing your oral exam.
 This is available here.
 MOC can be a difficult system to master especially with all of the changes to the program that we are digesting.
 It is our hope that the summary found via the link provides some useful guidance on how to begin this next phase of the Medical Physicist's career.
 We have also kept this information on the publically available side of the site so that it remains available to subscribers (and anyone that might find it useful).
 We, of course, welcome questions or suggestions.